angelovangel/nxf-kraken2/README.md

 - `timmed_fastq/` - directory with fastq files after trimming, these are also used for taxonomic profiling
 - `bracken_summary_heatmap/table.html`- standalone html files with summary information from bracken.
 Note that these files will be generated only if there are less than 24 samples
 - `bracken_summary_long/wide.csv`- summary bracken information (all found taxa in all samples), in different formats
-- `kraken2taxonomy_krona.html`-  an interactive Krona plot of the kraken2 output
+- `kraken2taxonomy_krona.html`-  an interactive Krona plot of the kraken2 output for all samples
-- `samples/` - directory with individual (per sample) kraken2 and bracken-corrected report files (*.report) and with the abundance table from bracken (as html and tsv). *Tip: the report files can be directly imported in [Pavian](https://github.com/fbreitwieser/pavian) for nice interactive visualizations.
+- `samples/` - directory with individual (per sample) kraken2 and bracken-corrected report files and with the abundance table from bracken (as html and tsv). *Tip: the report files can be directly imported in [Pavian](https://github.com/fbreitwieser/pavian) for nice interactive visualizations*.

 ## Download and setup of a `kraken2` database